jsiek/deduce/FunctionalProgramming.md

 - `[1, 2]` is shorthand for `node(1, node(2, empty))`
 - etc.

-## Booleans, Conditional Expressions, and Assert
+## Booleans, Conditionals, and Assert

 Deduce includes the values `true` and `false` of type `bool` and the usual boolean operations such as `and`, `or`, and `not`.
-Deduce also provides an if-then-else expression that branches on the value of a boolean.
-For example, the following if-then-else expression is evaluates to `7`.
+Deduce also provides an if-then-else term that branches on the value of a boolean.
+For example, the following if-then-else term is evaluates to `7`.

 <!-- {.deduce #print7} -->
 ```
 print (if true then 7 else 5+6)
 ```

-The `assert` statement evaluates an expression and reports an error if the result is `false`.
-For example, the following `assert` does nothing because the expression evaluates to `true`.
+The `assert` statement evaluates a term and reports an error if the result is `false`.
+For example, the following `assert` does nothing because the term evaluates to `true`.

 <!-- {.deduce #assert_if_true} -->